Jon8897/intune-scripts/Disk-clean-up/Readme.md

     - 05/23/2023 11:52:44 - Folder DownloadedProgramFiles does not exist.
     - 05/23/2023 11:52:44 - Folder TemporaryInternetFiles does not exist.
     - 05/23/2023 11:52:44 - Folder DeliveryOptimizationFiles does not exist.
+    - 05/23/2023 14:48:22 - Error occurred during Disk Cleanup:
+      Cannot bind argument to parameter 'Path' because it is null. this is the message in the log i get
    </pre>
  - Need to fix path issue

 ##### ISSUES #####